adafruit/Adafruit-Sparkle-Motion-PCB/README.md

-## Adafruit Sparkle Motion WLED Friend PCB
+## Adafruit Sparkle Motion - All-In-One WLED and xLights Board

 <a href="http://www.adafruit.com/products/6100"><img src="assets/6100.jpg?raw=true" width="500px"><br/>
 Click here to purchase one from the Adafruit shop</a>

-PCB files for the Adafruit Sparkle Motion WLED Friend.
+PCB files for the Adafruit Sparkle Motion - All-In-One WLED and xLights Board

 Format is EagleCAD schematic and board layout
 * https://www.adafruit.com/product/6100